digitalicagroup/slack-hook-framework/README.md

 * It installs as a PHP application on your web server.
 * Through a "Slash Commands" Slack integration, it receives requests.
 * It parses the text received, detects which command to use, and forward the parameters.
-* Posts the results to an "Incoming WebHooks" Slack integration in the originator's channel or private group (yeah, private group!
-The framework makes use of slack api to look up channel info).
+* Posts the results to an "Incoming WebHooks" Slack integration in the originator's channel or private group (The framework makes use of slack api to look up channel info).

 ## Current Features
 * Commands supported: